MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-ubuntu.md

    > Make sure to specify a strong password for the SA account (Minimum length 8 characters, including uppercase and lowercase letters, base 10 digits and/or non-alphanumeric symbols).

    > [!TIP]
    > When installing RC1, no purchased licenses are required to try any of the editions.
-Because it is a release candidate, the following message appears regardless of the edition you select: `This is an evaluation version.
-There are [175] days left in the evaluation period.` This does not mean that you have set up the Evaluation edition unless you selected that option.
+Because it is a release candidate, the following message appears regardless of the edition you select:
+   >
+   >    This is an evaluation version.
+There are [175] days left in the evaluation period.
+   >
+   > This does not reflect the edition you selected.
+It relates to the preview period for RC1.

 1. Once the configuration is done, verify that the service is running: